Kyle-Ross/glyphdeck/README.md

 ------------------------------------------------------------------------

->[!TIP] That's just the start!
+#### 🚀 That's just the start!

->Glyphdeck is highly customisable with useful optional commands in every
->function, class & method.
-Use the Cascade and other tools to mix and
->match, create feedback loops and more - all with blazing asynchronous
->speed through the OpenAI API.
+Glyphdeck is highly customisable with useful optional commands in every function, class & method.
+Use the Cascade and other tools to mix and match, create feedback loops and more - all with blazing asynchronous speed through the OpenAI API.